fiverbeyond/In-Otter-Words/_posts/2025-4-1-what-do-we-mean-by-mass-deportation.md

 It turns out, Mark Krikorian, Executive Directory for the Center for Immigration Studies agrees!

 > **Mark Krikorian:** "What does 'mass deportation' actually mean?
 And is it really going to be all that different from what happened in previous administrations?... mass
 > deportation as it's being described by the incoming Border Czar Tom Homan really isn't an outlier.
-It's what we've had the past four years which is an outlier."
+It's what we've had the past four years which is an outlier."[^krikorian-on-mass-deportation]

 Now, that's certainly a new take!
 Apparently by 'mass deportation', we just mean the same rates of deportation that we've had for most of the past few decades.
 It's hard to square this with the idea of a dramatic increase in deportations, enough to forcibly remove all (or nearly all) of the unauthorized immigrants in the U.S.